Through-Foliage Surface-Temperature Reconstruction for Early Wildfire Detection: Results

 Each fire point is scaled as follows:

 where $T_{max}$ is the highest fire temperature in the original data ($98^\circ C$), and $T'_{max}$ is the target maximum fire temperature for augmentation (we chose $T'_{max}=300^\circ C$).

-Figure~\ref{Fig:augmented_temp} illustrates the temperature augmentation scheme, transforming a sample from our original $9^\circ C$ ambient and a maximum fire temperature of $53^\circ C$ in this sample to the new ranges of $0^\circ C$ to $30^\circ C$ for ambient temperature and $50^\circ C$ to $300^\circ C$ for fire temperature (in four discrete steps each).
+Supplementary Fig. 4 illustrates the temperature augmentation scheme, transforming a sample from our original $9^\circ C$ ambient and a maximum fire temperature of $53^\circ C$ in this sample to the new ranges of $0^\circ C$ to $30^\circ C$ for ambient temperature and $50^\circ C$ to $300^\circ C$ for fire temperature (in four discrete steps each).

 Scaling of the fire temperatures is pre-computed by applying Eqn. \ref{eq:fire_augmentation} to the 75,000 surface temperate images that are generated by our VQ-VAE/LDM model.
 However, instead of pre-computing augmented non-fire temperatures, we integrate this augmentation (Eqn. \ref{eq:non_fire_augmentation}) directly into the procedural forest simulation (Sect. \ref{Sec:ProceduralForest}), computing and combining surface and vegetation temperatures simultaneously for each ambient temperature in 1°C increments.